nevtum/hivemind/README.md

 * Create database tables from Django models
 * Create an admin user (superuser)

-This only needs to be done once and not everytime a new Echelon release is scheduled.
+This only needs to be done once and not everytime a new Echelon version is released.
 Make sure an Echelon container is running and linked to the database container:

     $ docker exec -it <web app name> bash

 Inside the container, run these commands, then exit out of the container:

-    $ python prod_manage.py migrate
+    $ python manage.py migrate
-    $ python prod_manage.py createsuperuser
+    $ python manage.py createsuperuser